Interferometry Radii at RHIC BES Energies within the integrated HydroKinetic Model: Summary

 \subsubsection{Particlization}

-The hydrodynamic evolution continues until the system departs from local equilibrium.
-At this point, we use the Cooper-Frye prescription~\cite{cooper1974} to convert the fluid into individual hadrons—a process known as particlization.

-This transition occurs on a hypersurface of constant energy density $\epsilon_{sw}$, which is a model parameter and is fixed for each EoS scenario, independent of collision energy.
-The hypersurface is constructed using the Cornelius algorithm \cite{huovinen2012, pratt2014}.

-The transition from hydrodynamics to the hadron cascade occurs on a hypersurface of constant energy density \(\epsilon_{\text{sw}}\), which is a free parameter of the model.
-Although in this work \(\epsilon_{\text{sw}}\) depends only on the type of equation of state (EoS), it remains fixed and does not vary with collision energy.
-The particlization hypersurface is constructed during the hydrodynamic evolution using the Cornelius routine~\cite{huovinen2012, pratt2014}.
+The transition from hydrodynamics to the hadron cascade is performed on a hypersurface of constant energy density $\epsilon_{\text{sw}}$, a free parameter of the model that is fixed independently for each EoS via the spectra calibration of \cite{Rathod:2025gvj} and held fixed across all collision energies studied here.
+The particlization hypersurface $\Sigma_\mu(x)$ is constructed during the hydrodynamic evolution using the Cornelius routine \cite{huovinen2012, pratt2014}, which, at each hydrodynamic time step, locates the elements of the $\epsilon=\epsilon_{\text{sw}}$ isosurface within each computational cell and outputs them as small hypersurface patches $\Delta\Sigma_\mu$, together with the flow velocity and thermodynamic quantities at each patch.
+The full particlization hypersurface $\Sigma_\mu(x)$ entering Eq.~(\ref{Cooper-Frye1}) is then assembled by collecting all such patches $\Delta\Sigma_\mu$ over the entire spatial grid and the full duration of the hydrodynamic evolution.

-When the particlization hypersurface \(\sigma^{\mu}\), with all thermodynamic properties of the system on it, is defined, we apply the Cooper-Frye formula to convert the fluid into a cascade of particles:

-Similarly to Eq.~(\ref{eq:tensorSplit1}), the distribution function \( f_i(x,p) \) for particle species \( i \) consists of two components when the hypersurface \(\sigma\) enters the relaxation stage, i.e., for \(\tau < \tau_{\text{th}}\).
-For the hypersurface with \(\tau \ge \tau_{\text{th}}\), the distribution function takes the common form of the Bose (Fermi) equilibrium distribution with a small viscous correction.
-For further details, we refer the readers to \cite{Adzhymambetov:2024zzz}.